KerstenDoering/CPI-Pipeline/ReadMe.rst

     - XX: make experiment Kernel=SL expTyp=XX TrainFile=train.xml TestFile=test.xml Processors=4

-- You can clean your APG workspace after a calculation is finished:
+- You can clean your SL workspace after a calculation is finished:

     - make clean-SL

 - Or you can clean the whole workspace:

     - make clean-all

+- The input files need to be located in "scripts/generate_XML_files/DS".

 - Ammar Qaseem updated and completely refined the first version of this pipeline to be used in three modes (cross-validation, prediction, cross-corpus) with only one script SL_Pipeline.sh.